MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 ## 2. Container Image - Dockerfile

 Through the last exercise, a container was manually created, modified, and then captured into a new container image.
 Docker includes a method for automating this process using a Dockerfile.
 This exercise will have almost identical results as the last, however this time the process will be automated.
+For this exercise, a Docker ID is required.
+If you do not have a Docker ID, sign up for one at [Docker Cloud]( https://cloud.docker.com/).

 On the container host, create a directory `c:\build`, and in this directory create a file named `Dockerfile`.
 Note – the file should not have a file extension.